RedHat4Gov/software-factory/docs/index.md

-# Software Factory

-Soon to come, awesome content to help you with highly regulated SDLC.
+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---